 Filmmaker Joanna James explores sexism and success with A Fine Line.

 Photo by Robert Featherstone

-The film examines why less than seven percent of head chefs and restaurant owners are women.
+In March, filmmaker Joanna James kicked off an 11-state tour with a screening of her documentary, A Fine Line, which examines why less than seven percent of head chefs and restaurant owners are women.
 Featuring interviews with renowned chefs like Bastianich, April Bloomfield (formerly of The Spotted Pig), Cat Cora (First Female Iron Chef Champion), Barbara Lynch (James Beard Outstanding Restaurateur), and Carrie Nahabedian (Michelin star chef), A Fine Line follows the story of James’ mother, Valerie James, owner of Val’s Restaurant in Holden, Massachusetts.

 Over the course of her career, Val endured challenges that women across all industries will recognize: financial discrimination, a lack of mentorship, and a nonexistent work life balance.
 A Fine Line addresses these all-too-familiar problems, as well as broader issues the industry has grappled with recently, including sexual harassment, media representation, and more.